KrishkkT/LinkedIn-Auto-Publishing-Workflow/README.md

 ---

 ## ✨ Features
-- **One-Click Publish** – Write a blog in the dashboard and trigger the entire flow.
+- **One-Click Publish** – Write a blog in the the form and trigger the entire flow.
 - **AI-Powered Formatting** – OpenAI processes and optimizes the blog content before publishing.
 - **Automatic Multi-Channel Posting** – Blog appears on both the website and LinkedIn instantly.
 - **Email Notifications** – Subscribers get notified as soon as a new blog is live.